HJacksons/3D_pose_ds_processing/README.md

-# Dataset Preprocessing
+# Dataset Preprocessing for NeRF Models

-Camera pose dataset preprocessing for use with NeRF models
+This repository provides tools for preprocessing camera pose datasets for use with Neural Radiance Fields (NeRF) models.

- * Split dataset and generate respective transforms
- * Generates depth of test images using [MiDas model](https://github.com/HJacksons/MiDaS)
- * Generates additional features
+## Features

+- **Split Dataset**: Automatically splits the dataset into training, testing, and validation subsets.
+- **Depth Generation**: Utilizes the MiDaS model to generate depth information for test images.
+- **Additional Features Generation**:
-   * Camera angle
+  - Camera Angle
-   * Rotation
+  - Rotation

 ## Usage

-* Only the images directory with the images for the scene is required.
-You dont need the train, test and val as the algorithm generates them.
+### Prerequisites

+- **Images Directory**: Ensure you have a directory containing all the images for the scene.
-* You must have the corresponding transforms.json file present for the images in the image directory.
-The other transforms are generated together with train, test and val, respectively
+- **Transforms File**: A `transforms.json` file must be present in the images directory.
+The additional transforms for training, testing, and validation will be generated automatically.

+### Steps

+1. **Run Preprocessing Script**:
+   - Navigate to the `src` directory.
-   * Run the only .py file in the src directory
+   - Run the only `.py` file present to start preprocessing.

-   * For generating depth images for the test images,
+2. **Generate Depth Images** (for test images):
-      * copy the test images directory to the MiDas repository and run test_depth.py
+   - Copy the test images directory to the MiDaS repository.
+   - Run `test_depth.py` in the MiDaS repository.
-      * resulting depth images in the output directory in Midas can be copied to the test images directory and transferred to the dataset preprocessing project repository
+   - The resulting depth images in MiDaS's output directory should be moved back to the test images directory in your dataset preprocessing project.

+### Notes

+- The algorithm automatically generates `train`, `test`, and `val` directories.
+You don't need to create these manually.
+- Make sure to transfer the processed depth images from MiDaS to the appropriate directory in your dataset preprocessing project.